The Lord of the Rings: The Rings of Power: Filming

 In June 2018, Salke said the series could be produced in New Zealand, where the film trilogies were made, but Amazon was also willing to shoot in other countries as long as they could "provide those locations in a really authentic way, because we want it to look incredible".
 Amazon confirmed in September 2019 that filming for the first season would take place in New Zealand.
 Scotland had also been considered as a location.
 Filming for the season began in Auckland in February 2020, with J. A. Bayona directing the first two episodes.
 Production was placed on hold in mid-March due to the COVID-19 pandemic, and this shutdown segued into an already planned production break that allowed footage from the first two episodes to be reviewed and writing on the second season to begin.
 Filming resumed at the end of September.
 Wayne Che Yip and Charlotte Brändström directed the rest of the season's episodes.
 Around a third of filming took place on location around New Zealand.
 Production for the first season officially wrapped on August 2, 2021.

 The week after filming ended for the first season, Amazon announced that it was moving production of the series to the United Kingdom starting with the second season.
 Factors that played a role in the change included Amazon already heavily investing in UK studio space for other productions as well as New Zealand's restrictive pandemic-era border policies.
-The Tolkien Estate also wanted the series to be filmed in the UK since Tolkien was inspired by locations there when writing his books.
+Tolkien's estate also wanted the series to be filmed in the UK since Tolkien was inspired by locations there when writing his books.
 Pre-production for the second season was expected to begin in the UK in the second quarter of 2022, taking place concurrently with post-production for the first season which was continuing in New Zealand until June 2022.
 Filming on the second season began on October 3, with Brändström, Sanaa Hamri, and Louise Hooper directing.
+Filming took place primarily at Bray Film Studios and Bovingdon Airfield outside of London, with location filming around the UK and in the Canary Islands.
+Production for the season wrapped in June 2023, amid the 2023 Writers Guild of America strike.

+Production on the third season moved to Shepperton Studios in Surrey, after Amazon signed a long-term deal for exclusive use of new facilities at Shepperton in 2022.
+Pre-production was underway there by February 2025.
+Filming was reported to be starting on April 30, and was confirmed to have begun by May.
+Production wrapped at the end of October, with Brändström, Hamri, and Stefan Schwartz directing.